sarahstrong314/MCR3U/2 - Function Transformations/6 - Inverses of Functions.md

 The **inverse of a function** is the resulting relation when the independent variable and dependent variable are swapped.

+Invesigation: What patterns do we notice with invereses of linear and quadratic functions?
+What do you notice when you graph both on the same set of axes?

 There are several different methods to determine the inverse of a function:
 Method 1.
 Write the function as an equation, swap the independent and dependent variable, then rearrange for the dependent variable.
 Method 2.
 Write the function as a sequence of instructions done to the independent variable, then invert the instructions.
 Inverting involves taking the opposite of each operation then reversing their order.